 The Alpha star, or brightest star, in the Northern Crown is called by two names: it can be either Alphecca or Gemma.
 The star name Gemma means “bright one of the dish.”

 The Micmac Indians living in southeastern Canada see this C-shaped configuration as the Bear’s Den, the home of Celestial Bear.
 For a few weeks at this time of year, Corona Borealis (the Bear’s Den) is seen in the western sky after dusk – and then, in the eastern sky before dawn.
 This double feature announces the coming of hibernation season.

 Meanwhile, the Pawnee of the Great America Plains called Corona Borealis the Circle of Chiefs, noting that this star formation and the Pleiades star cluster trade places in the sky in about 12 hours.

-Will you be able to catch the Northern Crown low in the west before it sets this evening and low in the east before dawn tomorrow?
+Bottom line: Look for Corona Borealis, the Northern Crown, low in the west before it sets this evening and low in the east before dawn tomorrow.